HL7/bulk-data/input/pagecontent/async.md

-This FHIR Asynchronous Bulk Interaction Pattern, described below, represents a FHIR request and response flow that servers can implement for any [Operation](https://hl7.org/fhir/operations.html) or [Defined Interaction](https://hl7.org/fhir/http.html) that needs to return a large dataset.
+The FHIR Asynchronous Bulk Interaction Pattern, described below, is a FHIR request and response flow that servers can implement for any [Operation](https://hl7.org/fhir/operations.html) or [Defined Interaction](https://hl7.org/fhir/http.html) that needs to return a large dataset.

 The [Bulk Export Operation](export.html) builds on this pattern.